Ex-Peru president arrested in California drunkenness case

 Interpol officials did not immediately return phone messages left with the organization’s U.S. office in Washington D.C. seeking comment

-In a statement, Peru’s foreign ministry said Toledo’s detention “has no relation with the extradition process underway, which is being handled with the utmost zeal and in coordination with various institutions.”
+In a statement, Peru’s foreign ministry said Toledo’s detention “has no relation with the extradition process underway, which is being htandled with the utmost zeal and in coordination with various institutions.”

 Odebrecht in 2016 admitted in a plea agreement with the U.S. Justice Department to paying some $800 million in bribes to politicians throughout Latin America including $29 million.